 eCommerce software and applications providers and developers that want to achieve success on the market need to become aware of the importance of setting up reliable connections with the APIs of eCommerce platforms.

-Nowadays, it is highly important to know what APIs are and how exactly they work.
+Nowadays, it is highly important to know what APIs are, their pitfalls and how exactly they work.
 Especially if you provide software or app for e-merchants.

 APIs are the key in digital worlds that allow various systems to communicate with others.
 Without them, your solution won't be able to interact with other third-party software and programs.
 And if you operate on the eCommerce market, then the connection with the eCommerce platforms APIs is definitely a must-have for you.